Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 Kant's ethical philosophy testifies to this solution, the ultimate reality of which is only accessible by way of an inner experience.

-[^sr-3]: Young - Fundamental Concepts of Algebra, p.
-2.
+[^sr-3]: Young - Lectures on Fundamental Concepts of Algebra and Geometry, p.
+2. [Available](https://archive.org/details/lecturesonfunda00youngoog "Archive.org")
-[^sr-4]: Poincare - Science and Hypothesis, p.49.
+[^sr-4]: Poincaré - Science and Hypothesis, p.49.
+[Available at Project Gutenberg](https://www.gutenberg.org/ebooks/37157)
 [^sr-5]: See Ante
 [^sr-6]: Axioms - Hastings Encyclopedia of Arts and Sciences
 [^sr-7]: Quoted in Stebbing, op. cit., p.
 441.
-[^sr-8]: Young - Fundamental Concept of Geometry p.53.
+[^sr-8]: Young - Lectures on Fundamental Concepts of Algebra and Geometry, p.53.
+[Available](https://archive.org/details/lecturesonfunda00youngoog "Archive.org")
 [^sr-9]: Stebbing op.cit., p.164.
 [^sr-10]: See post.
 [^sr-13]: This section is based on the articles by Veblen and Huntington in Young - Monographs on Modern Mathematics.